NexPlayer/Unity-SDK/advanced/multiview.md

 ### Playback Control

 ##### StartAllPlayers()
-Open the content for all multiview instances and sets them ready to play.
+Open the content for all Multiview instances and sets them ready to play.

 ##### StartChosenPlayer()
 Open the content for selected player instance using the *multiURLPaths* list field as content .
 Use method *ChooseControlIndex(int index)* to decide which instance is selected.